 - Go to "Important Dates"

-- Enter the first and last dates of your school's academic year.
-Click "Enter"
+- Enter the first and last dates of your school year.
+Click "Save"

 - Enter the first and last dates that students will be using the platform for academic purposes.
-Click "Enter"
+Click "Save"

 - Click to add "MAP Testing window" dates for when your school will be administering the Fall and Spring tests